Aquatic grooming, and Facial fold forcing

 • One finger follows the path of a fold, and forces it open,

-• One finger, from the other hand, holds the skin in place.
+• One finger, on the other hand, holds the skin in place.

 How to perform aquatic facial fold forcing